-What does buying an iPhone have to do with Desktop-as-a-Service (DaaS)?
+What does buying an iPhone have to do with modern Desktop-as-a-Service (DaaS)?
 Well, let me tell you a story!

 Last week I did something that I haven’t done in a long time.
 I went to an Apple store.
 The store at the Apple Headquarters on Infinite Drive in Cupertino is close to my office so I popped in to pick up my new iPhone X. The last few times I purchased an iPhone I purchased it online and had it shipped to my home.
 That process was uneventful, but I had to get it up and running myself and figure out the new features whenever I had some time here and there.
 Purchasing the X in-store from an Apple employee was a whole different experience.

 How to delight a customer in 4 easy steps

 I chose my iPhone by designating a carrier (AT&T), chose the model (iPhone X), selected a color (graphite) and decided how much storage I needed (64GB).
 This took 2 minutes.
 Then I waited in line for exactly 3 minutes before an enthusiastic, smart, college-going, young Apple employee came over to help me finalize the purchase.
 For the next 35 minutes, he proceeded to give me a tutorial of the new iPhone X features, configure the FaceID (it is magical, completely unlike anything I had expected), install the latest OS upgrade, and make sure that everything was working before I left the store.
 During the entire process I never felt hurried, although he was very efficient, and he reassured me multiple times that he had the time to to see me through the configuration process.
 I walked away with everything working as promised - no risk, no hassles, no unpleasant surprises.
 The entire experience really reinforced my loyalty to the Apple brand.

 What's DaaS got to do with it?